 This is the ONLY place where I reveal the strategy I use to tap into Stealth Mode Spikes.

-And the cornerstone of this service is my live trading room…
+And the cornerstone of this service is my live trading room.

-Here’s how it works:
+Here’s how it works...

 Every day the market is open, you’ll get to join me inside an interactive, private trading room, where I share my screen, my charts, my indicators…